benponline/Get-SubRedditTopImage/README.md

-# Get-RedditWallpaper
+# Get-SubRedditTopImage

-Gets the top rated image from a sub Reddit, wallpapers by default.
+Gets the first image from a subreddit's top posts page.
+The wallpapers subreddit is the default, but can be changed by passing in a different one.

 Saves image as jpg.
+If the subreddit's top page does not have many images the script might fail.
+This script is meant to be used on subreddits that focus on posts with images.

 Only compatable with PowerShell Core.